shanekeran/dublin-unlocked/README.md

 Features to be introduced at a later date:
 - The ability to browse and book available hotels in the area.
-This can be implemented when the website receives the minimum amount of traffic required to use the booking.com API.
+This can be implemented when the website receives the minimum amount of traffic required to use the Booking API.
 - Introduce a “Tours” section for booking tour tickets like some competitors offer.

 ### Structure